 OneSync exports and updates users in a destination via connections called User Destination Links.
 These links connect users in OneSync to their respective accounts in a destination.
-To manage these links, OneSync offers an additional tool called correlation.
+To manage these links, OneSync offers an additional tool called Correlation.

 The goal of correlation is to link users in OneSync to users who already exist in the target application for any subsequent actions taken in OneSync and to avoid any user duplication on export.
 For this reason, it is best to perform correlation before exporting.
 The process of correlation involves creating sets of increasingly specific conditions to match OneSync Users to users already present in the target application.
 Any remaining users can be correlated or matched manually.

 Correlation also offers additional tools to manage user destination links.
 You can break these links between accounts if you want to restart the provisioning process.
 These links may also become broken, rendering a OneSync user useless until that link is unlinked.
 In any case, correlation can help you manage these links.